Enable or disable access to Exchange Online PowerShell

 To prevent access to Exchange Online PowerShell for a specific group of existing users, you have the following options:

-• Filter users based on an existing attribute: This method assumes that the target user accounts all share a unique filterable attribute.
-Some attributes, such as Title, Department, address information, and telephone number, are visible only when you use the Get-User cmdlet.
-Other attributes, such as CustomAttribute1-15, are visible only when you use the Get-Mailbox cmdlet.
+- Filter users based on an existing attribute: This method assumes that the target user accounts all share a unique filterable attribute.
+Some attributes, such as Title, Department, address information, and telephone number, are available only from the Get-User cmdlet.
+Other attributes, such as CustomAttribute1 to CustomAttribute15, are available only from the Get-Mailbox cmdlet.

 To disable access to Exchange Online PowerShell for any number of users based on an existing attribute, use the following syntax: